spolu/node-shell/README.md

 ### Packaging apps

-`node-shell` also provide scripts to package apps based on it into native apps ready to be distributed to end-users.
+`node-shell` also provide scripts to package apps into native executables ready to be distributed to end-users.